 We also provide unconscious bias training for all employees to help them understand their biases and how biases can influence behaviour in recruitment.
 The aim of these and other such initiatives is to ensure that our internal approach to talent attraction is as inclusive as possible.

-Our Women’s International Network (WIN) is the BP employee network that focusses on supporting female employees at BP, to ensure career development and progression.
-Externally we have several initiatives and partnerships, which aim to dispel misconceptions about careers in our industry and at BP.
+Our Women’s International Network (WIN) is the bp employee network that focuses on supporting female employees at bp, to ensure career development and progression.
+Externally we have several initiatives and partnerships, which aim to dispel misconceptions about careers in our industry and at bp.

 From reservoir engineers to marketing professionals, find out about the type of roles we recruit